sobri909/MGBoxKit/README.markdown

 ### Blocks Based UIControl Event Handlers

-`MGButton` provides a nice easy `onControlEvent:do:` method, which frees you from the awkward muck of adding targets, selectors, etc.
+`MGButton` provides a nice easy `onControlEvent:do:` method, which frees you from the muck of adding targets, selectors, etc.

 ```objc
 [button onControlEvent:UIControlEventTouchUpInside do:^{